msc94/coding_assistant/README.md

 ## Key Features

 - **Agent Orchestration**: The Orchestrator agent coordinates tasks by delegating work to specialized sub-agents as required.
+- **Resume Functionality**: Resume work from a previous session, allowing the agent to continue its task without starting over.
+- **Project-Specific Caching**: Conversation history and agent state are cached within a `.coding_assistant` directory in your project for easy access and version control.
 - **Generic Agent System**: Flexible agent tool that can handle research, development, and analysis tasks based on provided instructions.
 - **Feedback Agent**: Automatically reviews and validates agent results, ensuring they meet user requirements.
 - **Flexible CLI**: Launch, control, and interact with agents/tasks from the command line.
 - **MCP Server Integration**: Native support for MCP server toolchains (filesystem, fetch/web search, git, Tavily, etc).
-- **CLI-Based Configuration**: Simple command-line configuration without config files, with conversation history.
 - **Tracing with OpenTelemetry**: Optional tracing and observability via OpenTelemetry compatible endpoints.
 - **Sandbox Security**: Landlock-based filesystem sandbox for secure task execution with configurable directories.